 2. Host a virtual Valentine’s or Galentine’s.

 Restaurants are there for us in good times and in bad—and if you can’t see your loved ones in person this season, they have a solution for that, too: private virtual cooking classes, on 2/14 and beyond.
-With the object(s) of your affection, join Il Buco Alimentari & Vineria’s executive chef for a hands-on pizza-making class (with a wine pairing and biscotti), or make plans to master eggplant parmesan with Gramercy Tavern’s Michael Anthony, dumplings with Mimi Cheng’s Hannah and Marian Cheng and three Harlem-grown recipes with The Rooster’s Marcus Samuelsson.
+With the object(s) of your affection, join Il Buco Alimentari & Vineria’s executive chef for a hands-on pizza-making class (with a wine pairing and biscotti), or make plans to master eggplant parmesan with Gramercy Tavern’s Michael Anthony and three Harlem-grown recipes with The Rooster’s Marcus Samuelsson.

 3. Get creative with your gifts.